jborgers/PMD-jPinpoint-rules/docs/JavaCodePerformance.md

    }
 ```

-**Solution:** Use streaming all the way, don't use byte arrays.
+**Solution:** Stream-through: use streaming all the way, don't store the whole thing in memory, don't use byte arrays.
 A mime type is determined from the first few bytes of the file, don't read in all 50 MB - 1 GB for that.
 Often, functionality can be achieved in a streaming way, i.e. [a digest can be computed in a streaming way](http://www.mkyong.com/java/java-sha-hashing-example/).

 The previous example improved: